White Rice versus Brown Rice and Red Meat versus Vegetarian

 They seem pretty similar.
 But their effects on your body are polar opposites.
 People who ate five or more servings of white rice a week, increased their risk of type 2 diabetes by 17%.
 However, the simple act of replacing that white rice with brown rice, reduced their risk of developing type 2 diabetes by 16%.

 On the other hand, brown rice has the opposite effect.
 Every bite gives us healthy vitamins and minerals.
 Plus the extra fiber slows down digestion, so it takes us much longer to process the calories.
-Instead of a sudden rush, the calories are fed to us over a longer period of time, allowing us to burn more of them off and store less as fat.
+Instead of a sudden rush, the calories are fed to us over a longer period, allowing us to burn more of them off and store less as fat.

 The studies scientists drew that data from were huge.
 They included 39,765 men and 157,463 women that were followed from 14 to 22 years.
 After adjusting for things like age, weight, family history and other dietary habits, the results were clear.
 If everybody replaced white rice with brown rice, the risk of type 2 diabetes would go down by 16%.